Detox/chat/readme.md

 Payload consists of one argument `frind_id` (`Uint8Array`).
 Event is fired when connection to `frind_id` succeeded.

+NOTE: Secrets are required to be updated by both sides before any further communication takes place.

 ### Event: disconnected
 Payload consists of one argument `frind_id` (`Uint8Array`).
 Event is fired when `frind_id` disconnected for whatever reason.